melissaorobko/searching-WebOfScience-with-R/README.md

 ## Access

-Web of Science is very careful about who accesses it so this is probably the hardest part to figure out.
-Some key things:
+Web of Science is very careful about who accesses it so this is probably the hardest part to figure out. **Your computer MUST be connected to your institution's network**.

-**Your computer MUST be connected to your institution's network**.
-I haven't had much luck with a WiFi connection, so an ethernet connecton at your institution is best.
-Web of Science says you can create an account and link it to your institutional access for remote access, but I've done that and it hasn't worked for me.
-I'll update if it does end up working.
+* Ethernet connection on campus is the most reliable.
+Make sure that you disable any proxies or VPNs.

-**Disable any proxies or VPNs**.
+* I have not had much luck with a WiFi connection, but another researcher has informed me that if you connect to your institution's VPN, you will then be able to authenticate using `wos_authenticate()` (thank you @nembrown!).

 ## Editions/collections